nagwaibrahim-data/Data-Analytics-Portfolio/02-adidas-sales-analysis/README.md

 ## 📌 Project Overview

-This project analyzes Adidas sales data to understand overall business performance, profitability, product performance, and sales trends.
+This project analyzes Adidas sales data to understand overall business performance, profitability, product performance, regional performance, and sales trends.

-The dashboard was developed using **Microsoft Power BI** to transform sales data into interactive visualizations and business insights.
+The dashboard was developed using **Microsoft Power BI** to transform sales data into interactive visualizations and actionable business insights.

 ---